-If the gamma ray part of your polyethylene data curve is approximately a straight line (exponential absorption), fit an exponential to that part of the data.
-Hint: See semi-log graph discussion, below, and look at the reference material from last lab to decide which parts of which curves represent alpha, beta, or gamma absorption.
+In this semi-log plot, the exponential absorption appears as linear, however with multiple decays the curve might be askew.
+The gamma ray part of your polyethylene data curve is approximately a straight line, fit an exponential to that part of the data (see semi-log graph discussion, below, and look at the reference material from last lab to decide which parts of which curves represent alpha, beta, or gamma absorption).
 Subtract the values from the fit curve for gamma ray counting rate, determined by this line, from your total curve to get a curve for beta rays only.
 Now plot beta rays only on a 10 or more times expanded [g·cm-2] scale and fit for the absorption coefficient for beta rays.

-Note: The reason we try to identify the gamma-ray dominated part of the polyethylene curve is that the absorption coefficient for poly is sufficiently different than lead that it can't be used for the subtraction accurately.
+The reason we try to identify the gamma-ray dominated part of the polyethylene curve is that the absorption coefficient for poly is sufficiently different than lead that it can't be used for the subtraction accurately.

-Further note: if you run out of time in the lab, a short-cut substitute is to draw a straight line by hand on the graph and extrapolate it back to x=0, then subtract the extrapolated value from the smaller-x count rates.
+If you run out of time in the lab, a short-cut substitute is to draw a straight line by hand on the graph and extrapolate it back to x=0, then subtract the extrapolated value from the smaller-x count rates.
 This is not as accurate as the suggested subtraction procedure, and requires you to interpolate the value of the x intersection.

-Warning: do not attempt to fit a straight line to the semi-log plot: this is not equivalent!
+Do not attempt to fit a straight line to the semi-log plot: this is not equivalent!
 Drawing a line on the semi-log plot instead approximates fitting an exponential to the data, as described below.

-Q7.
-Are beta rays absorbed exponentially?
+- Q7.
+Are beta rays absorbed exponentially? - Q8.

-Q8.
 If the Cs source emits approximately equal numbers of beta and gamma rays, what is the approximate efficiency of the counter for gamma rays if you assume every beta ray is counted?
 (The efficiency is just the fraction of gamma rays counted, if they hit the counter).

+Appendix A:

-Appendix A: Interpreting the Semi-log graphs as absorption.
+Interpreting the Semi-log graphs as absorption.

 Exponential Absorption.
-In the "Introduction to Radiation" handout under "Interactions with matter", we predicted behavior for the radiation intensity as a function of distance into an absorber.
+In the "Introduction to Radiation" handout under "Interactions with matter", we predicted behavior for the radiation intensity as a function of distance into an absorber: